indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

  In this case the conference manager has chosen to judge only the paper`s layout.
  The contribution is assigned to a layout reviewer who will judge the layout as ``accepted``, ``rejected`` or ``to be corrected``.
 If it is accepted or rejected the workflow is finished.
- If it has to be corrected then the layout reviewer has two choices:
+ If it has to be corrected then the layout reviewer has two choices

   * to sent it back for correction by the author
   * to correct the layout himself, if needed